Why United Kingdom

 7

-Register for VAT if taxable turnover exceeds £90,000/year (charities may benefit from VAT reliefs on certain supplies).
-If employing staff, register as a PAYE employer with HMRC and set up auto-enrolment workplace pension where applicable.
+Open a UK corporate or charity bank account and establish internal financial controls.
+Register for VAT with HMRC if taxable turnover exceeds the current threshold.
+If employing staff, register as a PAYE employer and set up auto-enrolment workplace pensions where applicable.

 8

-File annual Confirmation Statement (£34 online) and Annual Accounts with Companies House.
-Charitable CLGs also submit annual returns to the Charity Commission.
-Retain accounting records for at least 6 years.
+File an annual Confirmation Statement and Annual Accounts with Companies House (current government filing fees apply).
+Charitable CLGs must also submit annual returns to the relevant Charity Commission.
+Retain accounting records for a minimum of 6 years.

 Company Limited by Guarantee vs. Other Structures